Home / Advanced Search

 Congenital Heart Disease, Vol.16, No.3, pp. 221-232, 2021, DOI:10.32604/CHD.2021.013793

 Abstract Aims: To assess the prognostic value of left ventricular (LV) global longitudinal strain (GLS) and global longitudinal early diastolic strain rate (GLSre) with regard to cardiovascular events, as congenital aortic stenosis (AoS) is associated with significant mortality and morbidity but predictors for clinical outcome are scarce.
 Strain analysis provides a robust and reproducible method for early detection of LV dysfunction, which might be of prognostic value.
 Methods: This prospective study, included clinically stable patients with congenital AoS between 2011–2013.
-LV GLS and GLSre was performed in the apical 4, 3 and 2-chamber views using Tomtec software.
-The endpoint was a… More >
+LV GLS and GLSre was performed in the apical 4, 3 and 2-chamber views using Tomtec software.… More >

 • Open Access